 BMW 330e range, MPG, CO2 & charging

-An official electric range of up to 37 miles is best in the class, so the BMW promises to be as efficient as it gets for plug-in executive saloon
+An official electric range of up to 37 miles is one of the best in class, so the BMW promises to be as efficient as it gets for plug-in executive saloon

 |Fuel economy||CO2 emissions||Electric range||Wallbox charge time|